Lubbock, Texas: Music

 Lubbock is the birthplace of Mac Davis (1942–2020), who graduated at the age of 16 from Lubbock High School and became a country music singer, songwriter, and actor with crossover success.
 His early work writing for Elvis Presley produced the hits "Memories", "In the Ghetto", and "A Little Less Conversation".
 A subsequent solo career in the 1970s produced hits, such as "Baby, Don't Get Hooked on Me", making him a well-known name in popular music.
 He also starred in his own variety show, a Broadway musical, and various films and television programs.

 Outsider musician and psychobilly pioneer The Legendary Stardust Cowboy was also born in Lubbock.
 He began his musical career there, playing free shows in various parking lots around town.
 Since striking it big, however, he has not performed in Lubbock, due to how little support and encouragement the city showed him when he was first starting out.
 John Denver got his start in Lubbock and as a freshman student at Texas Tech in 1966 could be found playing in the Student Union for free.
 His father was a colonel in the USAF stationed at Reese Air Force Base west of the city.

 The Lubbock Symphony Orchestra was founded in 1946 and performs at the Lubbock Memorial Civic Center Theatre.

 The Moonlight Musicals Amphitheater is a 930-seat amphitheater opened in 2006.
 For a period was known as the Wells Fargo Amphitheater.
 It is used for concerts, stage shows and other special events.

 Tourism

-Lubbock's Memorial Civic Center hosts many events.
-Former Mayor Morris Turner (1931–2008), who served from 1972 to 1974, has been called the father of the Civic Center.
-Other past mayors include Jim Granberry and Roy Bass.